bit-brick/bit-brick-docs/docs/k1/k1-ml/ai-quick-start.md

 P99 Latency: 0.0912857 s
 P999 Latency: 0.0912857 s
 ```
-[Note] `-m times` specifies the test mode as a fixed number of tests, `-r 100` specifies 100 inferences for the test, and `-e spacemit` enables the Jintie Space-Time backend acceleration.
+[Note] `-m times` specifies the test mode as a fixed number of tests, `-r 100` specifies 100 inferences for the test, and `-e spacemit` enables the Spacemit backend acceleration.
 For more details about the parameters, please refer to the content of the 6.1 Performance Testing chapter.
 ## 7 Application Development
-The Bianbu AI Support Library is an upper-layer application development support library independently developed by Jintie Space-Time, which is ready to use and only requires one or two lines of code to easily integrate AI tasks such as image classification and object detection.
+The Bianbu AI Support Library is an upper-layer application development support library independently developed by Spacemit, which is ready to use and only requires one or two lines of code to easily integrate AI tasks such as image classification and object detection.
 ### Demo Compilation and Running Example
 ```
 # One-click cross-compilation